Trusts and Capital Gains: work out your tax

 |6 April 2016 to 5 April 2017||£5,550||£11,100|

-This is capped at a minimum exempt amount of £1,100 per trust, so if there are 5 or more trusts (10 or more, if for the benefit of a disabled person) they will each have a tax-free exemption of £1,100.
+This is capped at a minimum exempt amount of £1,100 per trust, so if there are 5 or more trusts (10 or more, if for the benefit of a disabled person) they’ll each have a tax-free exemption of £1,100.

 This only affects trusts set up after 7 June 1978, unless it’s a trust for a disabled beneficiary, in which case it applies to trusts set up after 9 March 1981.

-If they agree with your valuation, they will not challenge your use of it in your Trust and Estate Tax Return.
+If they agree with your valuation, they’ll not challenge your use of it in your Trust and Estate Tax Return.

 Tell HMRC about capital gains made by a trust